 The Allen Scholarship is for students who are preparing for professional church vocations.
 The award amount varies, based on financial need.
 Students must complete the undergraduate admission application and Allen Application by the deadline to be considered.
 Applicants need letters of recommendation from a teacher/counselor and a pastor.
 To renew the scholarship, recipients must maintain a [...]
 More

 The Ament-Brenner Scholarship is for members of a Lutheran congregation in the greater St. Louis area.
 Applicants must be preparing for a career in the healthcare field (e.g., nursing, physical or occupational therapy, pre-med etc.).
-Amount varies, based on financial need.
-Applicants must complete undergraduate admission application and file the FAFSA by the [...]
+Scholarship amounts vary, based on financial need.
+Applicants must complete the undergraduate admission application and file the FAFSA by the deadline.
+For more [...]
 More

 Award candidates are nominated in their junior year of high school by their Lutheran high school principal.
 Nominations are based on academic success and leadership skills.
-Recipients are notified with the offer of [...]
+Recipients are notified with the offer of admission.
+For more information or to apply, please visit the scholarship provider's website. [...]
 More

 Leadership awards are for Lutheran students who are actively engaged in leadership roles in their districts, synods, or Lutheran high schools.
 Candidates must be high school seniors nominated by leaders within a Lutheran denomination.
-Students will be notified by the Office of Church Relations in mid-March.
+For more information or to apply, please visit the scholarship provider's website. [...]
+More

 Dependent daughters and sons of full-time, professional, rostered Lutheran Church workers.
 Incoming freshmen and transfer students are eligible.
 The scholarship is $10,000 per year.
 (Note: If a student qualifies for a higher academic scholarship, it will replace the Martin Luther Award.)